Find Your Perfect RV Grill: An In-Depth Buyer’s Guide

 How to Connect a Gas Grill to an RV

 If you’re an RV owner and want to use a grill to make your cooking experience more exciting, you need to know a few things beforehand.
-One of these things includes knowing how to connect a gas grill to your RV.
+First thing is knowing how to connect a gas grill to your RV.
 Here we have broken down the steps for you to follow so that you can install your grill without any issues.

 Before that, remember that most small grills are set up to use small propane tanks, and it gets very difficult when you have to take these tanks with you everywhere and refill them every now and then.
 Therefore, it’s better to use the giant tank of propane that every RV already has.

-- There usually isn't any way to directly connect the grill to this tank; therefore, you will have to modify your tank.
+- There usually isn’t any way to directly connect the grill to this tank, so you will have to modify your tank.

 - Get where the tank is located.
 The propane goes out of the tank to the regulator and into the mainline to all the propane appliances.
 What you need to do is to add a tee, also called a stay-a-while or an extend-a-stay.
 This allows you to feed a tee off to other items and also allows you to connect the hose from a large external propane tank.